zetaomegagon/thinkful-library-project/README.md

 ## About this project

 This project showcases a dashboard for a local neighborhood library.
-The for purposes of keeping track of books, and trends in borrowing, the dashboard shows:
+For the purposes of keeping track of books and trends in borrowing, the dashboard shows:

 - which books are available,
 - which are currently out,
-- and other general statistics about the program.
+- and other general statistics about books and library account owners.

 ### Overview